What is Biocontrol?

 An Irish strain of the parasitic wasp Microctonus aethiopoides parasitizes the clover root weevil.

-If you're interested in receiving one or more insects when they're available, please contact our biosecurity team.
+If you're interested in learning more about biocontrol, please contact our biosecurity team.